inveniosoftware/docs-invenio-rdm/docs/install/build-setup-run.md

 As mentioned before, the application can be built and installed in two different ways:

-- *Local development* (good for developers or for customizing your instance): The application is installed directly on your machine in a Python [virtual environment](../reference/virtualenvs.md) managed by the ``pipenv`` tool (its services are containerized though).
+- *Local development* (good for developers or for customizing your instance): The application is installed directly on your machine in a Python [virtual environment](../reference/virtualenvs.md) managed by the python package manager tool (by default ``uv``).
+Its services are containerized though.
 - *Containerized preview* (good for quick preview): The application is built inside a Docker image and, it, along with the services are all containerized.

 ## Condensed version